 After a typical wodge of Victorian preamble, a mysterious guiding spirit shows the author a vision of London at the end of the 20th century, from some distant vantage:

 The magnitude of the great Metropolis was the first thing to strike my observation being apparently 10 times the magnitude I had understood it to be when in the flesh.

 This is an astute prediction.
-Although the populations of London in 1900 and 2000 were fairly similar (6-7 million), the huge suburban sprawl prompted by the growth of the tube networks after 1900 would indeed have made our city appear many times larger than Darby's.
+Although the populations of London in 1900 and 2000 were fairly similar (six-seven million), the huge suburban sprawl prompted by the growth of the tube networks after 1900 would indeed have made our city appear many times larger than Darby's.
 That said, Darby was living in a time when the railways had already joined up many of London's inner villages, so it would have been natural for him to suspect the process would continue.

 But London had not only spread itself out in every direction, but developed into great beauty.
 Instead of streets with buildings all alike, there were vast structures of great architectural beauty into which associated families were domiciled and they were termed associated homes.
 This consolidation of population gave abundant space between for gardens and pleasure grounds, causing London's suburbs to be more pleasant than country villages.

 Here, Darby offers a compelling description of the best social housing projects, with large green spaces between immense housing blocks.
 He might have spied from above the estates of Roehampton, for example.
 Aside from the idea of associated families, it might also be an accurate sketch of the Barbican complex — although it's not everyone's idea of 'beautiful' — or perhaps more recent schemes like the emerging East Village (former Athletes Village) or the Battersea Power Station development.

 So much for the city's architecture, but what of London's social progress?
 Our narrator next talks to a group of ladies who, much like the good Victorians of his own time, are engaged in needlework in a withdrawing room (as an eyebrow-raiser for his audience, some men are also in their company):